Bachelor of Science in Accounting Coursework

 Learn about CBA accounting students, careers, organizations that have recently hired CBA graduates, and much more on the Accountancy Department page.

-In addition to completing all required courses for a major, a student must also maintain certain cumulative GPAs in the areas below to graduate.
+In addition to completing all required courses for their major a student must also maintain certain cumulative GPAs to graduate:

 Resources are available to help you learn more about the school and major, and determine class schedules, requirements, and progress toward you degree.